RomaLetodiani/DSA/CONTRIBUTING.md

 # Contributing to Data Structures and Algorithms Repository

 Thank you for considering contributing to this repository!
-Contributions are greatly appreciated, whether you're fixing a bug, improving an existing implementation, or adding a new data structure or algorithm.
+Contributions are greatly appreciated, whether you're fixing a bug, improving an existing implementation, or adding a new information, data structure or algorithm.
 Your help makes this repository more valuable for everyone.

 ## How to Contribute